natelgrw/titan_foundation_model/README.md

 - Slew Rate
 - Settling Time

-## 📍 Current Features
+## ⚡ Current Features

+- Graph conversion demo scripts (NEW)
-- User prompting for demo netlist selection (NEW)
+- User prompting for vdd, vcm, tempc, transistor cards, and netlist selection (NEW)
 - Compatibility for both single ended and differential operational amplifiers
 - 6 demo netlists included for testing and experimentation
 - An automated end-to-end pipeline that runs Cadence simulations and TuRBO optimization on demo netlists